AnimaApp/anima-dsa/packages/docs/guide/manage-components/continuous-integration.md

 >2.
 You push your changes to your repository
 >3.
 Your CI/CD environment builds your Storybook and runs the Anima CLI
 >4.
 The Anima CLI syncs your components and design tokens with Figma
 >5.
-Designers update Design Tokens in Figma
+Designers update design tokens in Figma
 >6.
-With Anima plugin, create a Pull Request to update your codebase with the latest Design Tokens
+With Anima plugin, create a Pull Request to update your codebase with the latest design tokens
 >7.
 Step 3 — 4 are repeated

 ## How to setup CI/CD

-### First get your Anima Team Token from the Plugin
+### First get your Anima team token from the Plugin

 >1.
 Open the Anima plugin in Figma -> Go to `Components` section
 >2.
 Click on `Start with Anima CLI` button
 >3.
-Copy your Anima Team Token
+Copy your Anima team token

 ### Then add the Anima CLI to your CI/CD environment